mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js-pt.md

 - [jss-vendor-prefixer](http://cssinjs.org/jss-vendor-prefixer/)
 - [jss-props-sort](http://cssinjs.org/jss-props-sort/)

-It's a subset of [jss-preset-default](http://cssinjs.org/jss-preset-default/).
+É um subconjunto de [ jss-preset-default ](http://cssinjs.org/jss-preset-default/).
 Of course, you are free to add a new plugin.
-We have one example for the [`jss-rtl` plugin](/guides/right-to-left/#3--jss-rtl).
+Nós temos um exemplo para o [ ` jss-rtl ` plugin ](/guides/right-to-left/#3--jss-rtl).

 ## API

 ### `withStyles(styles, [options]) => higher-order component`

-Link a style sheet with a component.
+Vincule uma folha de estilo a um componente.
 It does not modify the component passed to it; instead, it returns a new component with a `classes` property.
 This `classes` object contains the name of the class names injected in the DOM.

 Some implementation details that might be interesting to being aware of:

-- It adds a `classes` property so you can override the injected class names from the outside.
+- Adiciona uma propriedade `classes`, assim você pode substituir, a partir do exterior, os nomes de classe previamente injectados.
-- It adds an `innerRef` property so you can get a reference to the wrapped component.
-The usage of `innerRef` is identical to `ref`.
+- Ele adiciona uma propriedade `innerRef` para que você possa obter uma referência ao componente encapsulado.
+O uso de ` innerRef ` é idêntico a ` ref `.
 - It forwards *non React static* properties so this HOC is more "transparent".
-For instance, it can be used to defined a `getInitialProps()` static method (next.js).
+Por exemplo, pode ser usado para definir um método estático (next.js) ` getInitialProps () `.

-#### Arguments
+#### Argumentos

 1. `styles` (*Function | Object*): A function generating the styles or a styles object.
 It will be linked to the component.
 Use the function signature if you need to have access to the theme.
 It's provided as the first argument.
 2. `options` (*Object* [optional]):